erda-project/docs/docs/en/1.6/manual/cmp/guide/cluster/management.md

 You can check the running status of the cluster in the following ways:

-* Go to **Cloud Management > Cluster Overview**.Ideally, you can view the cluster information and machine list, etc.
+* Go to **Cloud Management > Cluster Overview**.
+Ideally, you can view the cluster information and machine list, etc.

-* Go to **Cloud Management > Resource Management > Clusters**.Ideally, you can view the basic information of the cluster, such as its type and version.
+* Go to **Cloud Management > Cluster Resource > Clusters**.
+Ideally, you can view the basic information of the cluster, such as its type and version.

 * Check by [CI/CD](../../../dop/guides/deploy/deploy-by-cicd-pipeline.md) process.